mwaseem75/DataSetProj/README.md

 ## Features
 * Demonstrate Authentication,Authorization and Auditing basics
 * Create New User by code
-* Programatically added audit Log
+* Add Audit Log Programatically
-* Create Role and Assign SQL table priviliges
+* Create Role and Assign SQL table priviliges by code
 * Grant all privileges to user by assigning %All role by code
 * Enable/Disable Web Terminal Application by code
 * Authenticate/Unauthenticate Web Terminal Application by code